bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 Database Engine
 ===============

-Bugzilla supports MySQL, PostgreSQL, Oracle and SQLite as database servers.
+Bugzilla supports MySQL (or MariaDB, its compatible counterpart), PostgreSQL, Oracle and SQLite as database servers.
 You only require one of these systems to make use of Bugzilla.
-MySQL is most commonly used.
+MySQL or MariaDB are most commonly used.
 SQLite is good for trial installations as it requires no setup.
 Configure your server according to the instructions below:

 * :ref:`mysql`
 * :ref:`postgresql`